-Nickel-Cadmium (NiCd) batteries remain a trusted choice in industrial and DC rectifier applications for their robustness and long service life.
-Yet, these systems present recurring operational challenges when not properly monitored—ranging from electrolyte loss and temperature rise to ground faults and ripple effects that shorten battery life and compromise safety.
-This whitepaper outlines the most common pain points observed in NiCd battery installations and presents how an intelligent monitoring approach can mitigate these issues effectively.
+Nickel-Cadmium (NiCd) batteries remain a trusted choice in industrial and DC rectifier applications thanks to their robustness and long service life.
+However, these systems also present recurring operational risks when they are not properly monitored.
+This whitepaper outlines the most common pain points observed in NiCd battery installations and explains how an intelligent monitoring approach can help reduce these risks.

 1. Incorrect Float Voltage Setting

 NiCd batteries require a precise float voltage range, typically 1.40 - 1.47V per cell.
 If the voltage is set too high, the cells remain in a continuous overcharge state, leading to excessive water loss, electrolyte dry-out, and increased maintenance needs.
-If too low, the batteries remain undercharged, resulting in crystal formation (memory effect) and capacity reduction.
+If the voltage is set too low, the batteries remain undercharged, resulting in crystal formation (memory effect) and capacity reduction.

-Maintaining the proper float setting is critical for long-term performance.
+Maintaining the proper float setting is critical for long-term battery performance.

 2. Excessive Cell or Ambient Temperature